darrenwae/FPGA-market-gateway/docs/internal_protocol_v0.md

 - If a UDP payload contains more than one `ORDER_INTENT`, treat the packet as an `ORDER_INTENT_PROTOCOL_VIOLATION`.
 - If any message follows an `ORDER_INTENT` in the same UDP payload, treat the packet as an `ORDER_INTENT_PROTOCOL_VIOLATION`.
 - Protocol errors increment `parser_error_counter`.
+- If a `CONFIG_CONTROL` opcode or its opcode-specific arguments violate the defined format, treat the containing packet as a protocol error.

 ### Late frame-integrity failure